 Flyover Friday: Charlotte's biggest developments up close

-Join The Ledger and The 5 and 2 Project each week as we show you your city
+Join The Ledger and The 5 and 2 Project as we show you your city up close, and from above.

-Each Friday, starting on Aug.
-21, we take you up close to a big and intriguing Charlotte development with a short, professionally produced video that takes you behind the scenes for interviews with developers and cool drone footage.
+In this occasional series, we take you up close to big and intriguing Charlotte developments with short, professionally produced videos that take you behind the scenes for interviews with developers and cool drone footage.
 The series is an independent editorial feature produced exclusively by The Charlotte Ledger in collaboration with The 5 and 2 Project.

 We think you’re going to like it.